bitnami/render-template/README.md

   template-file:               File containing the template to render.
 Its contents can be also passed through stdin
 ```

-The tool supports rendering templates from a file or from stdin (for convenience).
+The tool supports rendering templates from a file or stdin (for convenience).

-The source data is taken from the environment variables or from a data file, with properties-file format (key=value, a line for each pair).
+The source data is taken from the environment variables or a data file, with properties-file format (key=value, a line for each pair).
 When a variable is defined both as an environment variable and in the data file, the latter will take precedence.

 # Examples

-## Render data from template file with environment variables
+## Render data from a template file with environment variables

 ```console
 # Create the template